seanclifford/inat-dev-setup/README.md

 Go to http://127.0.0.1:3000 to access your local iNaturalist site. http://127.0.0.1:4000 for the api.

 ## Known issues
-1. The Location search box on the `/observations` page doesn't seem to load correctly.
+1. Google API isn't setup.
+This affects all Google Maps on the site, and the location search box on the `/observations` page.
-2. Google Maps isn't setup out of the box.
 You'll need to do that manually, as you'll need your own API key.
-3. A whole lot of other integrations are not setup for the same reason as Google.
-See `inaturalist/config/config.yml` for more.
+2. A whole lot of other integrations are not setup for the same reason as Google.

+See `inaturalist/config/config.yml` for more things to setup.

 ## Disclaimer
 While these scripts have been written to be reasonably flexible, changes to the inaturalist codebase may break portions of them over time.